3 Idiots (soundtrack)

 3 Idiots is the soundtrack to the 2009 Indian Hindi-language film of the same name written and directed by Rajkumar Hirani and co-written by Abhijat Joshi.
 The soundtrack featured five original songs and two remixes composed and produced by Shantanu Moitra and lyrics written by Swanand Kirkire.

 The soundtrack album was released by T-Series on 27 November 2009, to positive reviews from critics praising Moitra's composition and it was one of the "highest-selling Bollywood soundtrack of 2009".
 The album received two National Film Awards, six International Indian Film Academy Awards, five Global Indian Music Academy Awards and one nomination at the Filmfare Awards.
 The track "Aal Izz Well" was one of the "Top 10 Bollywood songs of the year" and became a sensation among the younger generation in that period.
 It was later re-released by Zee Music Company in 2021.

 Background

 According to Shantanu Moitra, the album of 3 Idiots was curated with the inspiration of his college days.
 Each tracks had been written from a state of mind of the youth.
 Moitra said that "it has been one of the most complex ones on this film, and that is because we were talking about the youth, and there has been no more complex creature on the face of the Earth than the youth".
 Swanand Kirkire was the primary lyricist of the film and had involved during its scripting stage.
 The album had five original songs curated and two tracks being remixed.
 Sonu Nigam was the primary playback singer, rendering five out of seven tracks.
-The song "Jaane Nahin" was recorded in one take from start to finish.
+The song "Jaane Nahin Denge Tujhe" was recorded in one take from start to finish.